GoogleCloudPlatform/terraform-validator/docs/contributing/add_new_resource.md

 Adding support for a resource has four steps:

 1. Make changes to [Magic Modules](https://github.com/GoogleCloudPlatform/magic-modules) to add any necessary code to terraform-google-conversion.
-2. Make changes to terraform-validator to adds tests for the new resource.
-Make sure the new tests pass locally.
+2. Add tests for the new resource to terraform-validator, and run them against a [locally-generated](https://github.com/GoogleCloudPlatform/magic-modules/#generating-terraform-google-conversion) copy of terraform-google-conversion.
 3. Make PRs for Magic Modules & terraform-validator with your changes.
 The reviewer will double-check that your code works and then merge the Magic Modules PR.
 4. Once the Magic Modules PR is merged, it will automatically update terraform-google-conversion with your changes.
 Update your terraform-validator PR to use the new version of terraform-google.conversion.